Topics in String Theory and Quantum Gravity: String theory II. Fermionic strings

-all the states $d_{0}^{\mu}|0\rangle$ are also massless because $\{d_{0}^{\mu},d_{n}^{\nu}\}=0$ ($n\neq 0$).
-These states provide us with a representation of the Clifford algebra (\ref{subalgebra}), therefore the ground state for the R sector is a ten-dimensional spinor $|a\rangle$ with $a$ a spinor index.
-We know that in ten dimensions we can impose both Weyl and Majorana conditions; then we can choose our ground state to have a definite chirality.
-We denote two possible chiral ground states by $|a\rangle$, $|\bar{a}\rangle$, $a,\bar{a}=1,\ldots,8$.
-Starting with this massless spinor state we construct the spectrum of the R sector of the fermionic string.
-The first excited level has (apart from the two possible chiralities) two states, namely, $d^{i}_{-1}|a\rangle$ and $\alpha^{i}_{-1}|a\rangle$ both with masses $m^{2}=2$.
-We obtain higher excited levels in a similar fashion.
+all the states $d_{0}^{\mu}|{\rm vac}\rangle_{L}$ are massless as well, since $\{d_{0}^{\mu},d_{n}^{\nu}\}=0$ for~$n\neq 0$.
+These states furnish a representation of the Clifford algebra~(\ref{subalgebra}) and we conclude the ground state of the R sector is a ten-dimensional spinor~$|A\rangle_{L}$, with~$A=1,\ldots,8$ a space-time spinor index.
+In sec.~\ref{sec:spinors} we learned that in ten dimensions both the Weyl and Majorana conditions can be simultaneously imposed or, in other words, our ground states can be chosen to have definite chiralities that we denote by~$|A^{+}\rangle_{L}$, $|A^{-}\rangle_{L}$, with~$A^{+},A^{-}=1,\ldots,8$.
+Thus, the spectrum of the R~sector of the fermionic string is constructed from this massless spinor state.
+Modulo a choice of vacuum chirality, the first excited level contains two states